Tuition & Fees

 Fall Semester 2020

-Will tuition and mandatory student fees change for Fall 2020?
+Will tuition and mandatory student fees change for Fall 2020 and Spring 2021?

 In accordance with CSU policy, tuition will not change if instruction is delivered by alternative means (virtually) for any part of an academic year.
-All CSU campuses will be virtual for fall 2020, except for limited, essential in-person courses, in response to the COVID-19 pandemic.
+All CSU campuses will be virtual for fall 2020 and Spring 2021, except for limited, essential in-person courses, in response to the COVID-19 pandemic.
 Given that students will receive academic credit for courses taken, as well as support services such as registration, financial aid and academic advising, there will be no reduction in the tuition amount.

 Campus mandatory fees, such as the health fee that provides students medical and counseling services, will continue as well.
 (Fresno State charges the lowest amount of mandatory campus fees of any of the 23 CSU campuses.)